Heather/heather.github.io/src/posts/2015-10-12-Modern Logging.md

 ---
-title: Modern logging with C++ and Elasticsearch
+title: Boost Log to Elasticsearch
 ---

 Elasticsearch
 =============

-[Elasticsearch](https://www.elastic.co/) is modern search engine.
+[Elasticsearch](https://www.elastic.co/) is search engine.
 It's opensource and used by ebay, stackoverflow, etc...
 I've used their 2.x branch because 3.x (master) version has incompatibility issues with their Visualization portal (Kibana) And there is logging there is very simple but with good plugins architecture logging service [Logstash](https://www.elastic.co/products/logstash) which has out-from-box integration with Elasticsearch.
 Very simple Logstash config status may look like this: